Bhawana3/Visualize/README.md

 You need to have python-3.5 and mongodb-3.2.4 installed on your machine.

-1.Install python  pip
+1.Install python  pip <br />
-2.Install the required dependencies:
+2.Install the required dependencies: <br />
-3.pip install -r requirements.txt
+3.pip install -r requirements.txt <br />

 Import data into mongodb: